Redot-Engine/redot-docs/tutorials/migrating/upgrading_to_godot_4.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The list below refers to nodes which were simply renamed for consistency or clarity in Godot 4.0.
+The list below refers to nodes which were simply renamed for consistency or clarity in redot 4.0.
 The project upgrade tool renames them automatically in your scripts.

 One noteworthy set of renames is 3D nodes, which all got a ``3D`` suffix added for